ZareefJafar/ChandraCluster_mapPipeline/README.md

 **Step 8: Converting region file coordinate system syntax**

-This step requires the DS9 application, which is a graphical interface.
-In case you are running the pipeline in a remote server without any graphical interface refer to the [OPTIONAL] part.
+- Convert region file coordinate system syntax\

-- Convert region file coordinate system syntax
+input: enter 'n' if you are running the pipeline on a machine with no access to the graphical interface of the operating system. 'y' otherwise.
 ```
 python RegCoordChange.py
 ```